 - Earn more money from your job

 - Purchase a house

 - Invest in real estate (income generating property)

-- Retire early by age 50-60
+- Retire early by the age of 50-55

 - Build a retirement nest egg

 - Save for your children to go to college

 - Become financially free (no debt or mortgage)